colin-jack/resourced/README.md

         "PostCode" :"EH99 7JJ"
   }]
 ```
-As with the person resource a GET request will result in the appropriate caching header being set:
+As with the person resource a GET request will result in the appropriate far future caching header being set:

     Cache-Control:max-age:315360000, public